-ECOLOGY, in collaboration with the PPA Partnership, will develop procedures and criteria, which must be met for a business to receive reimbursement for any of the above chemicals or products.
-PRP payments for reimbursement to the business will come directly from ECOLOGY and are not included within the CONTRACTOR's funding compensation associated with this contract.
+ECOLOGY, in collaboration with the PPA Partnership, will develop procedures and criteria, which must be met for a business to receive reimbursement for any of the chemicals or products included in the PRP.
+PRP payments for reimbursement to the business will come directly from ECOLOGY and are not included with the CONTRACTOR's funding compensation associated with this contract.

 The PRP reimbursement payment will be made through direct disbursement from ECOLOGY to the business implementing the product or equipment replacement.
-In order to facilitate these payments, the CONTRACTOR must assist ECOLOGY in maintaining records indicating how the business qualified for the PRP reimbursement per the PRP program's eligibility criteria.
+To facilitate these payments, the CONTRACTOR must assist ECOLOGY in maintaining records indicating how the business qualified for the PRP reimbursement per the PRP program's eligibility criteria.
 Eligibility criteria will be developed by ECOLOGY and the Product Replacement Program Committee for each type of reimbursement offered.

-The CONTRACTOR will provide technical assistance to the business to help ensure the business qualifies for a PRP reimbursement payment from ECOLOGY by completing the following steps, unless otherwise specified in guidelines developed specific to an individual reimbursement.
-Specific requirements for individual reimbursement programs will be maintained on the PPA Partnerweb SharePoint site.
+The CONTRACTOR will provide technical assistance to the businesses to help ensure the business qualifies for a PRP reimbursement payment from ECOLOGY by completing the following steps, unless otherwise specified in guidelines developed specific to an individual reimbursement.
+Specific requirements for individual reimbursement programs will be maintained on the PPA Partnership SharePoint site.

-- 1. CONTRACTOR conducts technical assistance visit and provides business with recommendations to reduce or eliminate a qualifying chemical or product.
-These recommendations must be recorded in the LSC Database. - 2.
-CONTRACTOR must communicate to the business that it may take up to 4 months to receive payment from ECOLOGY after purchase and that the business must respond to inquiries from ECOLOGY or the Office of Financial Management (OFM) in a timely manner to avoid delays in payment. - 3.
-CONTRACTOR assists business as needed with paperwork required to apply for reimbursement, including a state payee registration form. - 4.
-Business purchases approved product or equipment and converts fully to utilization of new product or equipment in accordance with the eligibility criteria for the PRP reimbursement. - 5.
-Business submits receipts for the product or equipment purchase and installation to ECOLOGY's PRP Coordinator.
-This submittal may be facilitated through the CONTRACTOR's representative for some PRP projects. - 6.
-CONTRACTOR may be requested by ECOLOGY to verify through a site visit and review of records that product or equipment has been installed per PPA Specialist or ECOLOGY recommendations, old product or equipment has been legally disposed of or decommissioned, and all other eligibility criteria have been met.
+- CONTRACTOR conducts technical assistance visit and provides business with recommendations to reduce or eliminate a qualifying chemical or product.
+These recommendations must be recorded in the LSC Database. - CONTRACTOR must communicate to the businesses that it may take up to 4 months to receive payment from ECOLOGY after purchase and that the business must respond to inquiries from ECOLOGY or the Office of Financial Management (OFM) in a timely manner to avoid delays in payment. - CONTRACTOR assists businesses as needed with paperwork required to apply for reimbursement, including a state payee registration form. - Business purchases approved product or equipment and converts fully to utilization of new product or equipment in accordance with the eligibility criteria for the PRP reimbursement. - Business submits receipts for the product or equipment purchase and installation to ECOLOGY's PRP Coordinator.
+This submittal may be facilitated through the CONTACTOR's representative for some PRP projects. - CONTACTORS may be requested by ECOLOGY to verify through a site visit and review of records that product or equipment has been installed per PPA Specialist or ECOLOGY recommendations, old product or equipment has been legally disposed of or decommissioned, and all other eligibility criteria have been met.

-For information about an optional voucher program that the CONTRACTOR can provide directly to a business, see Section XI.
+For information about an optional voucher program that the CONTRACTOR can provide directly to a business, see Appendix A, Statement of Work, Section XI, Small Change Voucher Program.

-Section VI.
-Timeline
+Section VI: Timeline